HMS Anson (1812)

-HMS Anson was a 74-gun third rate ship of the line of the Royal Navy, launched on 11 May 1812 at Hull.
+HMS Anson was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1812, she was immediately placed in ordinary and was never commissioned.

 She was placed on harbour service in 1839, then transported 499 male convicts to Hobart in 1844.
 For the next seven years, she served as a probation ship for female convicts in Hobart, before ultimately being broken up there in 1851.